Cabinda (city): Education and science

 Cabinda is home to two public higher education institutions, namely the 11 de Novembro University and the Higher Institute of Education Sciences of Cabinda.

 In addition, it has campuses of the Lusíada University and the Private University of Angola.

 Culture

 The city's population has a distinctive culture from its way of dressing and eating to traditional rituals, especially Chicumbe and celebrated ceremonies of Bakamas do Tchizo, a traditional ritual that enables the interaction between the living and the occult spirits of the gods and the ancestors, thus ensuring the reconciliation between the dead and the living.

 Language

-Ibinda, a Bantu language, is the primary language of both the city and province of Cabinda.
-Portuguese, the official language of Angola, is also spoken, though mostly as an administrative role.
-Since Cabinda was colonized relatively later (late nineteenth century) by Portugal compared to most of Angola, Portuguese is not as widely spoken, though language speakers are rapidly growing in number.
+Since Portugal colonized Cabinda later than the rest of Angola, Portuguese, the official language of Angola, is not yet widely spoken, although Portuguese speakers are rapidly growing in number.
+Portuguese is used mostly in official or administrative settings.
+It is Ibinda, a Bantu language, that is the primary language of both the city and province of Cabinda.